IIIF/training/dhsi/day-one/cantaloupe.md

 To start you need to download the Cataloupe build.
 [Download Cantaloupe v5.0.6](https://github.com/cantaloupe-project/cantaloupe/releases/download/v5.0.6/cantaloupe-5.0.6.zip)

-Go to your downloads folders
+Once downloaded, go to your downloads folder.

 Unzip the download and you should have a new folder called `cantaloupe-5.0.6`.